Debuggingss/debugtone/README.md

 Might turn this into a library in the future so you can integrate a shitty pathfinder API in your own module.

+**Please do not use this for botting on Hypixel.
+You WILL get banned.**

 Commands:

 - `/debugtone pathto <x> <y> <z>` - Finds path to a point (must be in 2000 block range, you can edit this in the file as there is no config)